1. The 3 hour class carries no formal assessment but the 5 hour courses does. How is knowledge assessed in the 5 hour course?

 5. What do I bring to the barista class?

-Just bring yourself and some writing material if you want to take any notes during the coffee course.
+You must bring photo ID to class.
+Also please bring some writing material if you want to take any notes during the coffee course.
 If you come 5-10 minutes before the coffee class starts we will make you a coffee and get you settled for a whirlwind 3 hours.
 Our coffee classes start promptly so don't be late!

 6. What do I get when I graduate?